single-spa/single-spa.js.org/docs/migrating-angularJS-tutorial.md

 ### b) Create a Template

 The second challenge is that the `index.html` currently holds the entire application template.
 Since html will automatically render anything in the file, we will need to pull all of the SPAs logic out of the html file and replace it with a new `<div />` containing the `id` single-spa will use to mount the application.
-To do this, we will create a new template that we can then provide to the `single-spa-angular1` lifecycle function.
+To do this, we will create a new template that we can then provide to the `single-spa-angularjs` lifecycle function.

 Create a new directory inside of `public/assets` called `templates`.
 Then create a new template called `display-machine.template.html`.